folio-org/stripes/doc/dev-guide.md

 A module is presented as an [NPM package](https://en.wikipedia.org/wiki/Npm_(software)).
 In addition to [the usual information in its `package.json`](https://docs.npmjs.com/files/package.json), a Stripes module must provide a `stripes` entry containing metadata describing the module and providing information that stripes-core can use to implement aspects of its functionality.

 When a user enters an application module, its top-level component -- usually `index.js` is executed, and whatever it exports is invoked as a React component.
-When a user enters a settings module or the settings of an application module, that same component is invoked, but now with the special `showSettings` property set true.
+When a user enters a settings module or the settings of an application module, that same component is invoked, but now the `actAs` prop will be set to "settings".

 #### The package-file `stripes` entry

 Within the `stripes` top-level key of a Stripes module's package file, the following information must be provided:

-* `type` -- a short string indicating what the type of the module is, and how it therefore behaves within the Stripes application.
-Acceptable values are:
+* `actsAs` -- a short string (or array of them) indicating how Stripes should consume the module.
+Acceptable values are one or more of:
   * `app` -- a regular application, which is listed among those available and which when activated uses essentially the whole screen.
-  * `settings` -- a settings pane that is listed in the settings menu but does not present a full-page application.
+  * `settings` -- a settings pane that is listed in the settings menu.
   * `plugin` -- a plugin module that can be included by a component any other module, whether app, settings or another plugin.
 See [below](#plugins).
   * `handler` -- a handler module which will be initialized and rendered when certain FOLIO events (`login`, `logout`) occur in the system.
 See [below](#handlers-and-events).